 On the other hand, during the fasting state, the body will rely on stored sugar (glycogen).
-As a result, sugar level goes down and so does insulin.
-With no sugar to turn to energy, our body taps into fats for fuel, this is what you call ketosis.
+As a result, the sugar level goes down, and so does insulin.
+With no sugar to turn to energy, our body taps into fats for fuel.
+This is what you call ketosis.
 However, this only happens if we eat clean, without any sugar in our diet.

 I enjoy doing intermittent fasting.
 It’s been part of my life for so long that it has become a habit that I can’t do without!

 Some say that it’s unsafe for menopausal women with adrenal problems to do keto-green and intermittent fasting, but Dr. Berg says otherwise!
 Listen to Dr. Berg clear this up [4:47]:

 Remember, we are all different.
 Start with the basics.
 Go slow, taking that big leap may cause some unpleasant side effects.
 Make intermittent fasting a healthy lifetime habit by following my tips above!